-Region 2: South West
+Region 2: South East

-Specification Code: .....
+Specification Code:

-TRICS ® land use
+TRICS ® Land Use

-Site name:
+Site Name

-Street/Road name:

-Area/District:

-Town/City:

-Postcode:
+Street or Road Name

+Area or District

+Town or City

+Postcode

-Google Ref:
+Google Reference

-04/B (Secondary School) Nailsea School Mizzymead Road Nailsea Bristol BS48 2HN 51.43032, -2.75579
+04/B (Secondary School) Barnwell Upper School Barnwell Stevenage SG2 9SR 51.89025, -0.17290

-Survey day:Typical Weekday (Monday-Friday)Survey period:0700-1900Total access points:4Vehicular access points:1Enumerator positions:8Survey type:Part-Observational (counts and interviews) \\See note at the end of this document regarding the use of video equipment
+Survey DayTypical Weekday (Monday-Friday)Survey Period0700-1900Total Access Points2Vehicular Access Points1Enumerator Positions6Survey TypePart Observational (counts + interviews)See note at the end of this document regarding the use of video equipment

-Off-site parking to be included in survey: Yes Exclusion of parking at site for non-site purposes necessary: No Exclusion of through trips necessary: No Head counts required to factor up interview sample: Yes Servicing Vehicles count to be included Yes Any other special conditions (specified below): Yes
+Off-site parking to be included in survey?
+Yes Exclusion of parking at site for non-site purposes necessary?
+No Exclusion of through trips necessary?
+No Head counts required to factor up interview sample?
+Yes Servicing Vehicles counts to be included?
+Yes Any other special conditions? (specified below) Yes

 Although all children arriving and departing the site by vehicle should be included in the survey as vehicle occupants, only drivers of vehicles actually entering or exiting the site should also be recorded as vehicle occupants.
 All drivers of vehicles not physically entering or exiting the site within their vehicles should be excluded from the vehicle occupants count.
-The exceptions to this are parents parking off-site to attend specific meetings or events at the school, and school staff parking off-site

-(who would need to be recorded as vehicle occupants).
+The exceptions to this are parents parking off-site to attend specific meetings or events at the school, and school staff parking off-site (who would need to be recorded as vehicle occupants).
 See individual enumerator instructions.